eloibove/ssfm/README.md

 # ssfm

 This ros package implements an SfM class that allows the user to get the reconstructed 3D points given a set of images, point correspondences, and camera parameters.
+This package takes as input files the .out files created by bundler.
+The example dataset can be found at http://phototour.cs.washington.edu/datasets/

 ## Installation